CNES/cars/docs/source/user_guide/configuration.rst

     .. note::

         By default epsg 4326 is used.
-If user defined Polygon in another epsg, "crs" must be specified.
+If the user has defined a polygon in another referential, the "crs" field must be specified.

         .. code-block:: json